Whimsy Stick

 You Are Asking The Wrong Question

-The issue is not quantity.
-The issue is that none of those activities complete the neurological cycle your dog was born to perform.
-Your dog has a hardwired prey sequence: stalk, chase, capture, win.
-When that sequence finishes, the brain registers satisfaction.
-When it does not finish, the unresolved drive has to go somewhere.
-It becomes hyperactivity, reactivity, destruction, and the behavior that makes you Google “how much exercise does my dog need” at 11 PM.
+However, the issue is not quantity.
+In particular, none of those activities complete the neurological cycle your dog was born to run.
+When the prey sequence finishes, stalk, chase, capture, win, the brain registers satisfaction and the dog settles.
+When it does not, the unresolved drive surfaces as hyperactivity, reactivity, and destruction.
+The behavior that makes you Google this at 11 PM.

 Key Takeaway